GraemeMalcolm/ai-stuff/instructions/05-optical-character-recognition.md

 ## Configure and run a client application

-Now that you have a cloud shell environment, you can run a simple client application that uses the Face service to analyze an image.
+Now that you have a cloud shell environment, you can run a simple client application that uses the Computer Vision service to analyze an image.

 1. In the command shell, enter the following command to download the sample application.